Self-employed women have delivered for the UK economy, despite a system that’s stacked against them.

 Difficulty obtaining finance and a general skills shortage risk undermining Britain’s start-up revolution, the Institute of Directors has warned.

-Can-do hobbies, food, hair & beauty, and consultancy were among the most popular business ideas across the UK during 2014.
+Can-do hobbies, food, hair & beauty, and consultancy are among the most popular business ideas across the UK today.
 Cobweb research lists the top 20 ideas.

 If you’re wondering why self-employment has been rising, especially among women, and what it means for individuals and the economy watch this.